Wonder – to be amazed, enthralled, curious, awestruck, fascinated, surprised, transfixed

 IN SEARCH OF WONDER

 Nearly a decade ago, four of our five kids and I had just been diagnosed with serious, significant illness.
-As our world grew increasingly antiseptic, exhaustion obliterated wonder, surprise was scrubbed away under the swirling heads of industrial floor cleaners, medical research eclipsed awe, and curiosity was carefully cut away by the scalpel of continuous loss.
+As our world grew increasingly antiseptic, exhaustion obliterated wonder, the surprise was scrubbed away under the swirling heads of industrial floor cleaners, medical research eclipsed awe, and curiosity was carefully cut away by the scalpel of continuous loss.

 When we lose the wonder of God’s creation, we lose the wonder of who God is and who we were created to be in Him.
 God created this entire astonishing universe with a word, speaking creation into being.
 He created more than 100 billion stars, and He knows them all by name.
 He knows every sparrow that falls, every hair on our heads, and every day of our lives before even one of them comes to be.